chryzsh/GPTCommentDetector/README.md

 I know pretty much nothing about Javascript.
 This is shitty code largely written by ChatGPT itself, untested beyond Chrome on MacOS with Violenmonkey.
 I have no plans for maintenance or extending it.
 If you want features or support, you have to ask ChatGPT, not me.

+It's just sending a HTTP request to https://huggingface.co/openai-detector/ with the contents of a comment.
+This have some privacy, performance and data usage concerns.
+Additionally I am guessing that there is some rate limiting to using huggingface's service for free.

 # Install

 ## Prerequisites